rutvikvasava/cpu_19bit/README.md

 - 16 general-purpose registers (`gp_reg[0:15]`), each 19 bits wide.

 ### Memory Interface
-- Memory size of 524,288 addresses (2^19), each capable of holding a 19-bit word.
+- 524,288 addressable memory locations, with each address holding 19 bits of data.
-- Separate instruction and data memory (Harvard architecture).
+- Separate instruction and data memory.

 ### ALU (Arithmetic Logic Unit)
-- Supports basic arithmetic operations: ADD, SUB, MUL, DIV, INC, and DEC.
+- Supports arithmetic operations: ADD, SUB, MUL, DIV, INC, and DEC.
-- Supports logical operations: AND, OR, XOR, and NOT.
+- Supports logical operations: AND, OR, XOR, NOT, NAND, and NOR.

 ### Specialized Operations
-- **FFT**: Fast Fourier Transform for signal processing.
-- **ENC**: Encryption using a predefined algorithm.
+- **ENC**: Encryption using a simple XOR-based method.
-- **DEC**: Decryption using a predefined algorithm.
+- **DEC**: Decryption using the same XOR-based method.

 ## Pipeline Stages

 1. **Fetch**: Retrieve the instruction from memory using the program counter (PC).
-2. **Decode**: Decode the instruction to identify the opcode and operands.
+2. **Decode**: Decode the instruction to determine the opcode and operands.
 3. **Execute**: Perform the operation specified by the opcode.
-4. **Memory Access**: Access memory if the instruction is a load or store.
+4. **Memory Access**: Access memory for load or store operations.
-5. **Write-back**: Store the result back into the destination register.
+5. **Write-back**: Write results to the destination register.

 ## Instruction Set Architecture

-With a 19-bit instruction size, the instruction fields are defined as follows:
+The 19-bit instruction format is defined as follows:
 - **Opcode**: `inst(18 downto 14)` (5 bits)
 - **Register r1**: `inst(13 downto 10)` (4 bits)
 - **Register r2**: `inst(9 downto 6)` (4 bits)
 - **Register r3**: `inst(5 downto 2)` (4 bits)
+- **Immediate Value**: `inst(18 downto 0)` (entire instruction)

 ### Instruction Opcodes